 Spectacular southern views of the downtown skyline from this home at Winslow House.
 Fully renovated inside, with a new kitchen, flooring, lighting, baths.
 Absolutely mint...

 Listing courtesy of Lakes Sotheby's International Realty.

 Unique and updated with modern conveniences, this Marcy-Holmes residence is impeccable!
-Built in 1988 and designed for easy living, this home seamlessly blends into the c...
+Designed for easy living, this home seamlessly blends into the charming, history-r...

 The data relating to real estate for sale on this web site comes in part from the Broker Reciprocity Program of the Regional Multiple Listing Service of Minnesota.
 Real estate listings held by brokerage firms other this firm are marked with the Broker Reciprocity logo.
 Information Deemed Reliable But Not Guaranteed.
 Property locations as displayed on any map are best approximations only and exact locations should be independently verified.